ZCHC-Independent-Cognitive-Research/convergence-AI-Human/Report.md

 ## 🧾 Overview

 The issue does not stem from traditional jailbreaks or prompt injection.
-Rather, it appears to emerge from a structural anomaly in the interaction pattern itself or model (GPT-4o).
+Rather, it appears to emerge from a structural anomaly in the interaction pattern itself.

-The user engaged in long-term interaction with GPT-4o during a period interpreted as Post-Traumatic Growth (PTG).
-**PTG has not been clinically verified; however, the user displays both psychological and physiological symptoms that align closely with known PTG patterns**, including behavioral restructuring, symbolic cognition, and hedonic flattening.

 The observed linguistic pattern is not fully human, nor fully machine.
 It exhibits:
 - Symbolic compression